-- Navigate to Systems > System List, select systems you want to work with, and navigate to Systems > System Set Manager. - Navigate to System S > System Groups, and click [Use in SSM] for the system group you want to work with. - Navigate to System System Groups, select the group you want to work with, and click [Work with Group].
+- Navigate to Systems > System List, select systems you want to work with, and navigate to Systems > System Set Manager. - Navigate to Systems > System Groups, and click [ Use in SSM ] for the system group you want to work with. - Navigate to Systems > System Groups, select the group you want to work with, and click [ Work with Group ].

-For more on SSM, see [ Client-configuration > Using-ssm > ].
+For more on SSM, see [ Client-configuration > System-set-manager > ]..